Meander: Incised meanders

-The meanders of a stream or river that has cut its bed down into the bedrock are known as either incised, intrenched, entrenched, inclosed or ingrown meanders.
+The meanders of a stream that has cut its bed down into the bedrock are known as either incised, intrenched, entrenched, inclosed or ingrown meanders.
 Some Earth scientists recognize and use a finer subdivision of incised meanders.
 Thornbury argues that incised or inclosed meanders are synonyms that are appropriate to describe any meander incised downward into bedrock and defines enclosed or entrenched meanders as a subtype of incised meanders (inclosed meanders) characterized by a symmetrical valley sides.
 He argues that the symmetrical valley sides are the direct result of rapid down-cutting of a watercourse into bedrock.
 In addition, as proposed by Rich, Thornbury argues that incised valleys with a pronounced asymmetry of cross section, which he called ingrown meanders, are the result of the lateral migration and incision of a meander during a period of slower channel downcutting.
 Regardless, the formation of both entrenched meanders and ingrown meanders is thought to require that base level falls as a result of either relative change in mean sea level, isostatic or tectonic uplift, the breach of an ice or landslide dam, or regional tilting.
 Classic examples of incised meanders are associated with rivers in the Colorado Plateau, the Kentucky River Palisades in central Kentucky, and streams in the Ozark Plateau.

 Goosenecks of the San Juan River, SE Utah.
 There is a cut-off meander at right center.

 As noted above, it was initially either argued or presumed that an incised meander is characteristic of an antecedent stream or river that had incised its channel into underlying strata.
 An antecedent stream or river is one that maintains its original course and pattern during incision despite the changes in underlying rock topography and rock types.
 However, later geologists argue that the shape of an incised meander is not always, if ever, "inherited", e.g., strictly from an antecedent meandering stream where its meander pattern could freely develop on a level floodplain.
 Instead, they argue that as fluvial incision of bedrock proceeds, the stream course is significantly modified by variations in rock type and fractures, faults, and other geological structures into either lithologically conditioned meanders or structurally controlled meanders.